In-Person Coaching

 If your dog is reactive to other dogs, they will cope better if they are further away.
 So, start at a distance and begin to approach the other dog.
 If they remain under control just keep clicking and approaching.
 As you get too close, they’ll become overwhelmed and lose control.
 Just stop moving and stop clicking, wait for them to calm down, and then once they are back under control again you can carry on from where you left off.
 The clicker will get you closer and closer to the other dog over time and repetition, until one day you’ll just walk right by.
 Once the dog has passed, you can offer them their well earned treats.

-How can I help you with your dogs behaviour?
+How can I help you with your dogs behaviour training?

-Private Dog Behaviour Consultations are currently available in the Dundee area and beyond, or via zoom.
-If you are looking for help solving your dogs behaviour and training problems, then please get in touch!
+Private Dog Behaviour Consultations are currently available online and in-person in Dundee and the surrounding area.
+If you are looking for help solving your dogs behaviour and training problems, please get in touch!

 Caroline